Are you an adviser? Go to Unbiased Pro

 Mortgage fees

-Often you’ll have to pay certain fees when setting up a mortgage, ranging from a few hundred to a few thousand pounds.
+Often, you’ll have to pay certain fees when setting up a mortgage, ranging from a few hundred to a few thousand pounds.

 There can also be fees for leaving your mortgage (i.e. remortgaging or paying it off) before a certain time has elapsed.
-Many deals have a tie-in period, which is often longer than the deal period itself.
+Many deals have a tie-in period, often longer than the deal period itself.

 This might require you to spend at least a year on the lender’s standard variable rate (SVR) unless you are willing to pay the charge.